-In accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 21-04, Audit Requirements for Federal Financial Statements (OMB Bulletin 21-04), we have audited the House's financial statements.
-The House's financial statements comprise the balance sheets as of September 30, 2021, and 2020; the related statements of net cost, consolidated changes in net position, and combined budgetary resources for the fiscal years then ended; and the related notes to the financial statements (collectively the financial statements).
+In accordance with Government Auditing Standards issued by the Comptroller General of the United States, and Office of Management and Budget (OMB) Bulletin No. 22-01, Audit Requirements for Federal Financial Statements, we have audited House's financial statements.
+House's financial statements comprise the balance sheets as of September 30, 2022, and 2021; the related statements of net cost, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements.
+In our opinion, House's financial statements present fairly, in all material respects, House's financial position as of September 30, 2022, and 2021, and its net cost of operations, changes in net position, and budgetary resources for the fiscal years then ended in accordance with U.S. generally accepted accounting principles.